llbbl/ansible-role-pyenv-poetry/README.md

 ### Test Scenarios

-- **default**: Tests installation as root user on Ubuntu 22.04, 20.04, Debian 12, and Debian 11
+- **default**: Tests installation as root user on Ubuntu 22.04
-- **non-root-user**: Tests installation for a non-root user account
+- **non-root-user**: Tests installation for a non-root user account on Ubuntu 22.04

 ### Continuous Integration